DEIMOS

 Follow this procedure if you are re-observing a slitmask that was observed on a previous night of your run.
 Note: if you want to match against observations made on a previous observing run, please see the procedure below.

-3. Select mode.
-Near the bottom of the Setup sub-panel, select Matching for Choose reference frame type.
+2. Select mode.
+On the Reference control area, select Match for the reference frame type.

-4. Home FCS Stages.
-On the Setup subpanel, click the button in the lower left corner reading Prepare for matching reference frame.
-Wait for the message box at the bottom of that subpanel to show
+3. Home FCS Stages.
+On the Reference control area, click on Prepare for reference.
+Wait for the message box at the bottom of the GUI to show:

-7. Measure peak flux.
-Draw a statistics box around the 2 spectra on the left half of the FIGDISP display by clicking and dragging with the left mouse button.
-In the resulting popup window, note the max value.
-Draw another statistics box around the 2 spectra on the right-hand side and again note the max value.
+5. Measure peak flux.
+Draw a statistics box around the 2 spectra on the left half of the image display area by clicking and dragging with the right mouse button.
+Note the Max value on the Selection statistics area.
+Draw another statistics box around the 2 spectra on the right-hand side and again note the Max value.

-8. Adjust exposure time.
+6. Adjust exposure time.
 If the peak flux in each statistics box is at least 2000, the reference frame is acceptable; proceed to the next step.
-If not, then select a longer expoxure time by clicking the Exposure Time button on the Setup subpanel and choosing a longer exposure time.
-Click on Take new reference frame and select Spectrographic when prompted.
+If not, then select a longer expoxure time and click on Take a reference button.
 The system will acquire an new FCS exposure.
 Repeat the previous step to measure the peak flux and continue to lengthen the exposure time until both sides have a peak flux over 2000.

 Matching Against a Previous Run